Skip to content

 Conservation

 Taking into account the current state of knowledge, the Octodon ricardojeda is protected in the LanĂn National Park, Argentina and in the Reserva Nacional Malalcahuello, Chile.
 It is likely to be found in other protected areas in its distribution area.
-Though, being restricted in a less than 20.000 square kilometers area and known in less than 10 locations, this species is considered as Vulnerable((Vulnerable species)) (VU).
+Though, being restricted in a less than 20.000 square kilometers area and known in less than 10 locations, this species is considered as Vulnerable06 (VU).
 Habitat loss and forest destruction are among the main threats to this species of rodents which used to have a larger distribution in the recent past.

 Translation by Matthieu Selles.